zachmilan/zachmilan/README.md

 I am a recent Computer Engineering graduate from the University of Michigan (May 2025) with a focus in embedded systems and computer architecture.

-I have experience in hardware-software integration from coursework and personal projects, as well as strong communcation skills developed over the years by working in a variety of roles.
+I have experience in hardware-software integration from coursework and personal projects (including PCB design and assembly) as well as strong communcation skills developed over the years by working in a variety of roles.

-I am currently seeking full-time employment to put both skills to good use and provide me with ample learning opportunities.
-I am currently targeting embedded roles such as firmware or hardware engineering positions, as well as Field Application Engineer (FAE) roles and Sales Engineer positions.
+I am currently seeking full-time opportunities in firmware or hardware engineering as well as customer-facing roles such as Field Application Engineering (FAE) or technical sales.
 However, I am open to working outside the realm of those titles as I believe many jobs are sufficiently interesting and provide an environment to learn something new.

-I enjoy talking with people, asking questions, and understanding the 'why' behind things.
+I enjoy working with people, asking questions, and understanding the 'why' behind things.
 I believe I can be an asset to any team that hires me.
 If you would like to reach out about a potential opportunity, please email me at zmilan@umich.edu.

 ---